Fellowship Showcases Significant Contributions To Responsible Reporting On Gender-based Violence, Child Marriage - UrduPoint

 The stories produced by the fellows covered a range of critical topics, including: Women's inheritance rights and their deprivation; The practice of “Ghugh” in KP, where random men can claim a woman without her consent;Challenges faced by transgender individuals when a community member dies without anyone to conduct the funeral prayer.

 A key focus of this fellowship has been the gender-based violence (GBV) faced by the transgender community in Pakistan.
-Transgender individuals face extreme marginalization and violence, which is often underreported and inadequately addressed.
+Transgender individuals face extreme marginalization and violence, which are often underreported and inadequately addressed.

 The fellowship's stories have highlighted these injustices, bringing much-needed attention to the plight of transgender people and advocating for their rights and safety.